KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 <Image align="center" alt="Edit" border={true} caption="Edit" src="https://files.readme.io/57c10e73ccc5ba961fff9979c67d1fa1f8020d2baf1f0400522e78a252c7400c-2025-12-11_18-54-21.png" />

-You can also click this (@Meenal: icon is missing here.
-Please add.) icon to open the campaign in a new tab and edit it.
-If the campaign is completed, you can view the statistics. (@meenal: also, do we need a screenshot for this?)
+3. You can also click to open the campaign in a new tab and edit it.
+If the campaign is completed, you can view the statistics.

 <Image align="center" alt="Open in new tab" border={true} src="https://files.readme.io/ac1b1098e0325f2b3628a62366e0f4027f5396a06c35904cd6e110c0ef23302a-labelsss.png" className="border" />